Strawberry Scones

 • Perfectly Flaky: The cold butter ensures a tender, bakery-style texture.

-• Great for Any Occasion: Ideal for brunch, tea-time, or a sweet snack.
+• Great for Any Occasion: Ideal for brunch, tea-time or a sweet snack.

 • Customizable: Swap strawberries for other berries or add a citrus zest for a flavor twist.
+I love making them with blueberries but plain is delicious as well.

 Ingredients